 Current Public Service Opportunities

-Below is a list of Public Service opportunities available to TU Law students.
-To participate in one of these opportunities, contact the Professional Development Office at 918-631-2430.
+Below is a list of public service opportunities available to TU College of Law students.
+To participate in one of these opportunities, contact the Professional Development Office at 918.631.2430.

-TU Law facilitates this Basic Mediation and Family Relations Mediation Training in conjunction with the Oklahoma Supreme Court.
-Students and recent graduates who attend FRMT become certified mediators in Oklahoma and agree to mediate family relations cases and small claims cases in the Tulsa county courts.
-This is a great opportunity for TU Law students to serve the court system and learn crucial skills before they graduate.
+TU College of Law facilitates this Basic Mediation and Family Relations Mediation Training (FRMT) in conjunction with the Oklahoma Supreme Court.
+Students and recent graduates who attend FRMT become certified mediators in Oklahoma and agree to mediate family relations cases and small claims cases in Tulsa county courts.
+This opportunity allows TU College of Law students to serve the court system and learn crucial skills before graduation

 Tulsa Lawyers for Children Training